software-students-fall2024/software-engineering-fall-2024-1-specification-specification-phase-exercise/README.md

 ## Stakeholders

 See instructions.
-Delete this line and replace with the name(s) of the stakeholder(s) you interviewed and lists showing their goals/needs, and problems/frustrations.
+Delete this line and place a list of your User Stories here.

 ## Product Vision Statement

-See instructions.
-Delete this line and place your Product Vision Statement here.
+Our pet app connects pet owners, pet adopters, and pet lovers through a tailored matchmaking service and playdate platform, fostering meaningful relationships between people and pets while supporting rehoming efforts based on compatibility and location.

-## User Requirements
+## User Requirement

 See instructions.
 Delete this line and place a list of your User Stories here.